 The Authority procures insurance for the majority of its construction contractors through the Authority's Rolling Owner Controlled Insurance Program (ROCIP).
 Construction contractors who do not participate in the ROCIP are required to procure insurance on their own.
 Coverage for participating construction contractors includes general liability, umbrella and workers' compensation insurance.
 Both general liability and workers' compensation have a \$500 per occurrence deductible.
 There is also \$100,000 excess policy in place over general liability.
 The workers' compensation loss coverage is statutory, and unlimited above the retention.
-For each of the three most recent years, settlement of claims has not exceeded insurance coverage.
-Additionally, there has not been a significant reduction in insurance coverage from coverage in the prior year.
+For each of the three most recent years, settlement of claims has not exceeded insurance coverage in the prior year.